-Regardless of which credit card survey you read, most indicate that the average family struggling with credit card debt in the U.S. is @$16,000 (household), which translates to over $780 billion in consumer debt in the United States.
+Regardless of which survey you read, most indicate that the average U.S household struggling with credit card debt is carrying a revolving credit card balance of over $6,800 (nerdwallet 2018).
+This translates to over $434 billion in consumer debt in the United States.

-The financial costs of credit card debt are obvious – paying more in interest, not being able to save, no retirement plan.
-However, the emotional costs of credit card debt are often overlooked.
-Higher levels of stress, behavioral dysfunctions, anger, regret, all add up to a level of dissatisfaction that can overflow into every aspect of your life.
+The financial costs of credit card debt are obvious.
+Paying more money in interest.
+Not being able to save money.
+Foregoing retirement planning to keep up with monthly credit card payments.
+However, the emotional cost of credit card debt is often overlooked.
+Higher levels of stress, frustration, anger, regret, all add up to a level of personal dissatisfaction that can overflow into every aspect of your life.

 If you’re struggling with credit card debt, and want to get out of debt.
 Here are four tips to pay off credit card debt fast, so you can position yourself for success.
-And remove the financial and emotional burdens that come with credit card debt.
+And remove the financial and emotional baggage that comes with carrying all that debt.

 #1 Understand What You Have for Credit Card Debt

 This seems pretty obvious, but the average number of credit cards per individual in the U.S. is two.
-About 30% of credit card holders have 3-4, and another 15% have 5-6.
+About 30% of credit card holders have 3-4, and another 15% have 5-6 credit cards.

-The more credit cards you have the less likely it is you understand what your current balance is, your monthly payments and the interest you’re paying – at least until the monthly statement comes.
+The more credit cards you have the less likely it is you understand what your current balance is, your monthly payments and the interest you’re paying.
+At least until the next monthly statement comes.
 Understanding your credit card debt, how much it is and what your minimum payments are is a first step to getting out of debt.
-Once you fully understand your situation you can create a plan to get out.
+Once you fully understand your situation you can create a plan to get out of debt.

-#2 Establish a Plan for Paying Off Your Debt
+#2 Establish a Plan for Paying Off Credit Card Debt Fast

 Getting out of credit card debt, and doing it fast is no different.